 When my sister was twenty six, she was attacked by a man with a knife.
-She escaped by her own determined feats of derring-do without physical harm, but the attack changed her future, and set it on a course marred by years of suppressed post-incident trauma.
-To all intents and purposes, she carried on with life, but a vital part of her got slyly stolen that night.
+She escaped by her own determined efforts without physical harm, but the attack changed her future, and set it on a course marred by years of suppressed post-incident trauma.
+To all intents and purposes, she carried on with life, but a vital part of her got stolen that night.
 Meanwhile, her attacker went on with his life.
 Although my sister saw his face, the trauma erased it from her mind, so he avoided arrest.
-Phew, lucky escape there – now he was free to move onto the next thing, and put what he did behind him.
+Phew, lucky escape there for him – now he was free to move onto the next thing, and put what he did behind him.
 To paraphrase the infamous words by Brock Turner’s father at his son’s trial for rape in the USA, why should he let a few minutes of action ruin his life?

 In the early hours of the morning, the party thinned out, and J phoned a taxi from the office in the factory to take her home.
-She walked down to the end of the rough driveway in her high heels, carrying the bag that she had her work clothes in, having brought party clothes to work to change into, and sat on a low fence to wait for her taxi.
+She walked down to the end of the rough driveway in her high heels carrying the bag that she had her work clothes in, having brought party clothes to change into, and sat on a low fence to wait for her taxi.
 She hadn’t been there long before she heard a sound that made her turn around, and she saw a guy walking up behind her.
-Afterwards, although she could never recall his face, J believed he was someone she knew, because she wasn’t concerned, and spoke to him.
+Afterwards, although she could never recall his face, J believed he was someone she knew, because she wasn’t concerned and spoke to him.
 She asked him if he was leaving the party as well, and invited him to share her taxi, if he wanted, and then turned back to face the road.
-A split second later, she comprehended that this guy was carrying his shoes in his hand, and for a nano-second thought that he might have been carrying them because the driveway was rough, and he didn’t want to ruin them.
+A split second later, she comprehended that this guy was carrying his shoes in his hand, and for a crazy moment thought that he might have been carrying them because the driveway was rough, and he didn’t want to ruin them.
 Immediately, J realised that that was ridiculous, the alarm bells went off, and she turned around again as he threw a jacket over her head, and put a knife to her throat.

 Only after bursting back into the safe remnants of the party, did she allow herself to lose it.
 The police were called, but without a positive identification, they couldn’t do anything.
 They took her statement, gave her sympathy, and then took her home to her flat.
 Back then, there was no counselling, no follow ups.
 We all thought she was okay, too, after all, J was a strong woman.
 Nobody knew about the lingering effects that survivors live with.
 Nobody knew about the crazy thoughts that plague them – thoughts about deserving what happened.
 Nobody knew how J had to drink herself to sleep for months afterwards, otherwise she couldn’t shut her eyes and be alone in the dark.
-Nobody, not even J, really understood how it much it insidiously eroded her confidence in life, and dimmed the bright light of her future.
+Nobody, not even J, really understood how it much it insidiously eroded her confidence in life, and dimmed the light of her future.
 After all, she got away before anything really bad happened, didn’t she?